-In addition to the mandatory internal audits conducted by the QATOs, an internal audit is conducted by our Health Safety, Environment and Quality (or HSEQ) team every quarter to ensure that all ship management functions are strictly adhered to.
+In addition to the mandatory internal audits conducted by the QATOs on vessels, an internal audit is conducted by our Health Safety, Environment and Quality (or HSEQ) team every quarter in the office to ensure that all ship management functions are strictly adhered to.

-We conduct quarterly Safety Management courses for senior officers, Onboard Safety Officer courses for safety officers and Rating safety courses.
-Additionally, a Safety Orientation Seminar is conducted every month for the ratings in Manila to emphasize key messages around safety.
+We conduct quarterly Safety Management courses for senior officers and Onboard Safety Officer courses for safety officers.
+Additionally, a Safety Orientation Seminar is conducted every month for the ratings in Manila and Mumbai, to emphasize key messages around safety.